 Early Life

-Karl Hans Albrecht Jr. was born on February 20, 1948, in Essen, Germany.
-He is the son of Karl Albrecht Sr., who, along with his brother Theo, founded the Aldi supermarket chain.
-Karl Jr. grew up in a wealthy family and attended prestigious schools.
+Karl Hans Albrecht Jr. was born in Essen, Germany, in 1948.
+He is the son of Karl Albrecht Sr., who, along with his brother Theo Albrecht, transformed a small family grocery store into the global discount supermarket chain Aldi after World War II.

 Rise to Success